35+ Best Graphic Novels of all Time

 An introduction to the world of J.R.R.
 Tolkien, The Hobbit was the first high fantasy book that I ever read.
 Smaug, a dragon, is the main antagonist in this story.
 This book opened up a whole new world and genre of book.

 Bilbo Baggins is a hobbit who enjoys his comfortable life close to home.
-When a wizard named Gandalf shows up on Bibloa’s doorstep with dwarves, they invite him on a quest.
-There, he will encounter Smaug, a creature named Gollum, and find a ring that will change his life.
+When a wizard named Gandalf shows up with dwarves on Bibloa’s doorstep, they invite him on a quest.
+There, he encounters Smaug, a creature named Gollum, and finds a ring that will change his life.

 This YA fantasy is the prelude to the amazing Lord of the Rings trilogy.
-It is an iconic book which made it an easy pick for the best graphic novels of all time.
+It is an iconic book which has withstood the test of time.

 Anne of green gables graphic